BradleyA/git-TEST-commit-automation/hooks/README.md

 **WARNING**: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!

 # in development
+# git-TEST-commit-automation

+Scripts to assist running something, and checking something, then reporting something; after a developer commits something.
+The strategy of these scripts is to assist with running something and then checking the output, or exit code.
+Did this something function as designed?
+Did

 Production standard 10.0 FVT testing
 - Running tests on code with quick turn around helps when finishing a desgin or fixing an incident.
 - If you are notified that there is an incident after something when something was entered on version 3.498.
 If you just pushed that version 1 minutes ago or if you pushed it 12 days ago, which of these two scenarios would take you less time to resolution.
 - This design offers quick feed back to code commits and test case commits.
 - Continuous Testing (CT) at every level, in every silo is required to reduce risk.
 These scripts add to CT strategy.

-git-TEST-commit-automation

-Scripts to assist running something, and checking something, then reporting something; after a developer commits something.

 Huh WTF?
 How is that?